Axiomatisation for an asynchronous epistemic logic with sending and receiving messages: Axiomatisation

-From now on, let $\A$ be a set with at least two agents.
+From now on, let $\A$ be a set with at least two agents---that this assumption is necessary will be explained later on.
 We define the following formula which is meant to express the fact that the current history is empty:

+The first conjunct of this formula says that all agents have received all sent messages---namely none---and the second conjunct that all agents know this.
+Let us explain why both are necessary to express that the history is empty.
+In the following, we consider a state $s\in V(p)$ in a given model $M$.
+The first conjunct characterises that, for every agent $a\in \A$, $|\alpha|_!=|\alpha|_a$: this is not enough to enforce the history to be empty, as given two agents $a$ and $b$, $s,p.a.b\satisfies [a]\bot \land [b]\bot$.
+By itself, the second conjunct is not sufficient either since, \emph{e.g.}, $s,p\satisfies K_a([a]\bot \land [b]\bot)\land K_b([a]\bot \land [b]\bot)$: whenever she has not received any message herself, an agent always knows---or rather \emph{thinks}---there is nothing to receive so that all agents have received all messages.
+The history is only empty if both conjuncts are true.